-The Ink Business Cash(R) Card has a sign-up promotion offering a $750 cash bonus (75,000 Ultimate Rewards points) for new cardholders, along with 5% cash back and 2% cash back on select small business categories, all with no annual fee.
+The Ink Business Cash® Credit Card has a sign-up promotion offering up to a $750 total cash bonus (75,000 Ultimate Rewards points) for new cardholders that meet the spending requirements, along with 5% cash back and 2% cash back on select small business categories, all with no annual fee.
 Here are the details:

 Ultimate Rewards points.
 The cash sign-up bonus actually comes in the form of Ultimate Rewards points at 1 point = 1 cent in cash.
 75,000 points = $750 cash.
 This is similar to the situation with the Chase Freedom Unlimited.